 She wrote the script for the film The Ice Dragon.
 Among other festivals it was entered in competition at the youth section of the Berlinale.

-Her most recent play is Bardo, created in Iraqi, where she has a long-term collaboration with the Kurdish Fine Art Society.
+One of her most recent plays is Bardo, created in Iraqi, where she has a long-term collaboration with the Kurdish Fine Art Society.

 Her most recent work in visual art was being part of Love Explosion, a group exhibition at Göteborgs konsthall.
 Gotheburgs artmuseum 2013.